hyperionao/NonogramGuaranteer/README.md

 # Nonogram Guarantee Checker

 A Python-based GUI application that calculates guaranteed cells in a row or column of a nonogram puzzle.
+WHAT IS A NONOGRAM PUZZLE, YOU MAY ASK???
+CHECK IT OUT HERE: https://www.puzzle-nonograms.com/.
+GREAT FUN TO BE HAD!
 The application provides a user-friendly interface to input puzzle parameters and visualize guaranteed cells.

 ## Features